adityagoyal204/Asteroid-game/README.md

 # Asteroid-game
-This is an asteroid game completed with the help of Pygame Built an Asteroids Game With Python and Pygame
+This is a single player asteroid game based on the popular spaceship game.
+Created majorly using pygame library of python.